Elmslie William Dallas: Art

 His last picture was exhibited in 1858.
 For some years he was also a teacher in the Edinburgh School of Design there, until his retirement in 1858 on the affiliation of the school with the Science and Art Department.

-He married late in life (1859) to Jane Fordyce Rose.
+Death

 He died on 26 January 1879 at Deanbank House in Stockbridge, Edinburgh.

+His estate was valued at £766, 12 shillings and 4 pence.

+He was buried in Greyfriars Kirkyard in Edinburgh.